claytonjwong/reading/README.md

     2. Regression
         * going back and re-reading what I previous "read"
             * saccades
-                * an average reader performs 1 backwards saccade in every 4 foward saccades
+                * an average reader performs 1 backwards saccade in every 4 forward saccades
             * mind-wandering
                 * looking at text and thinking about something completely different (ie. what did that last sentence, paragraph, or page say again?)